virtualritz/nsi/README.md

 High level Rust bindings for Illumination Research’s Nodal Scene Interface – ɴsɪ.

-This puts one of the most advanced production offline renderers at your fingertips in Rust: 3Delight.
+This puts one of the most advanced 3D production offline renderers at your fingertips in Rust – [3Delight](https://www.3delight.com/).

 ![The Moana Island Scene, provided courtesy of Walt Disney Picture, rendered with 3Delight|ɴsɪ](moana_island.jpg) The Moana Island Scene, provided courtesy of Walt Disney Picture, rendered with 3Delight|ɴsɪ.